 This professional development program uses the format of astronaut training to convey new ways of teaching science, technology, engineering and mathematics (STEM) concepts to the world’s future workforce.
 The hands-on learning activities are designed to be easily replicated in the classroom and aim to excite students about STEM education.

 Educators will receive 45 professional development credits and can apply for 3 hours graduate credit from UAH.

-Each school district may select one STEM educator to attend.
 Activities will be geared to span grade levels 4 -9.

 Educators will receive 45 professional development credits for attending Space Academy for Educators.
 Additionally, educators can use the Space Academy experience to complete Space Orientation for Educators (ED/SPA 532) through the University of Alabama Huntsville, and earn three graduate credit hours.

 *Trainees attending Space Academy for Educators are housed in the Frank Franz Hall dormitory.
 Transportation is provided between the dorm and camp for the duration of the program.

 Applications for 2017 are closed, check back soon for summer 2018!